17 Things You’re Probably Sharing That Germ Experts Wouldn’t

 Towels welcome bacteria since they are typically damp and absorbent, which is why you shouldn’t share them, according to Dr. Arthur.
 Some bacteria can survive for hours on wet surfaces, and fungus loves damp towels, Dr. Blank adds.
-It doesn’t help that people also usually wash their hands incorrectly, Dr. Blank says, leaving bacteria on the skin.
-That bacteria transfers to the hand towel and ultimately the next person who dries their hands.
-Stop this cycle in its tracks, especially if you have guests over, and opt for fancy paper hand towels that are more sanitary, Dr. Arthur says.
+It doesn’t help that people also usually wash their hands incorrectly, Dr. Blank says, leaving bacteria and viruses on the skin.
+These germs transfer to the hand towel and ultimately the next person who dries their hands.
+To stop this cycle in its tracks, opt for fancy paper hand towels that are more sanitary, Dr. Arthur says.
 No one wants to share a damp, used towel.
 Here’s how often you should be washing dish towels.

 Nicking yourself in the shower is more common than not, hence why Dr. Arthur and Dr. Blank both say not to share these blades.
-Even borrowing someone’s razor for a quick touch up could be bad.
-Not only can sharing razors spread bacteria, but it could also spread more serious blood-borne pathogens like hepatitis B and C, Dr. Arthur and Dr. Blank say.
-Washing your hands after using the bathroom is a given if you want to avoid germs—but it’s especially important after touching these 10 microbe magnets.
+Even borrowing someone’s razor for a quick touch-up could be bad.
+Not only can sharing razors spread bacteria and viruses, but it could also spread more serious blood-borne pathogens like hepatitis B and C, Dr. Arthur and Dr. Blank say.

 Everything from dust mites and oils to dead skin cells is on your brush, so you might want to keep yours to yourself.
 Let the worst-case scenario—lice—be a warning to clean and not share brushes with anyone.
 If you do get lice, it easily spreads to other things like bed sheets or the couch after it reaches your hair, according to the CDC.
 Harmful viruses and bacteria can also live on your brushes’ handles.
 To avoid transferring harmful germs, clean your brushes with antibacterial soap frequently and avoid sharing them as much as possible.

 Most people don’t regularly clean their nail clippers and also share them casually with friends and or family.
-Similarly to razors, this could be a dangerous habit because sharing items that could come into contact with another person’s blood is one way to spread harmful viruses and bacteria.
+Similar to razors, this could be a dangerous habit because sharing items that could come into contact with another person’s blood is one way to spread harmful viruses and bacteria.
 Plus, you never know what someone else touched before they touched your nail clippers.
 They could unknowingly spread germs that get others sick or even cause a fungal infection.
 Learn what the color of your nails says about your health.

 Swapping germs from one armpit to another is as easy as borrowing someone’s antiperspirant.
 Deodorants, however, are less risky when it comes to sharing because they usually have an alcohol base.
 The alcohol makes your skin acidic and less attractive to bacteria, according to Mayo Clinic.
 Antiperspirants are another story since they typically have aluminum which exclusively blocks sweat pores, not bacteria.
 Your antiperspirant is one of the 22 germiest things you’ll find in your home.